 - This style of Salsa breaks on the ‘1’ beat and most people find it easier to get started on the first beat of the music.

 - LA Salsa is danced on the slot.
 Dancing on a track gives it more structure.
 Therefore, it makes it easier to stay oriented to your partner.

 - You’ll start out with 3 or 4 basic steps and 3 or 4 basic turns.
 With a modest introduction, you’ll have enough material to dance whole songs with good variety.

 For more information on Salsa, read this Dance Safari post, “How Long Does It Take to Learn Salsa?”

-Don’t put it off for another day.
-Get out there and learn to dance Salsa.
-Go to a studio, take some group classes, watch YouTube, whatever.
+Don’t put it off for another day – get out there and learn to dance Salsa.
+Go to a studio, take some group classes, watch YouTube videos or whatever.
 You’re missing out on a whole lot of fun, so get a move on and get your Salsa dancing groove on!